Looking for the best image search engines?

-For example, a search for garage organizer returns some products and then a dumb a links pointing to various sites with information about garage organizer as products.
+For example, a search for garage organizers returns some products and then a dumb link pointing to various sites with information about garage organizers as products.

-What’s even more interesting is that, even Google knows this fact that when it comes to visual or search for imagery Pinterest is what satisfies the users’ intent.
+What’s even more interesting is that even Google knows the fact that when it comes to visuals or searching for imagery Pinterest is what satisfies the users’ intent.

 That is why…

-… you’ll often find one (or sometimes even two or more) link to Pinterest based on your query’s visual intent.
+… you’ll often find one (or sometimes even two or more) links to Pinterest based on your query’s visual intent.

-Pinterest visual search tool vastly (but is not limited to) focuses with home and daily life image requirements may that be a quote image, a trending apparel or be it recipes or home decor.
+Pinterest visual search tool vastly (but is not limited to) focuses on home and daily life image requirements may that be a quote image, trending apparel or be it recipes, or home decor.